-Are Very Large Breast Implants Right for you?
+Choosing Large Breast Implants

-Bigger breast implants can help your breasts appear fuller, rounder, and well-defined.
-Aside from increasing your sex appeal, bigger breasts can also give you a boost in self-confidence.
-If you want to achieve your desired breast profile, you can undergo breast augmentation.
-During your consultation with Dr Gittos, you may ask whether going for bigger breasts through this procedure will suit your body type and cosmetic results.
-While bigger implants may seem enticing, size does not always matter – there are things that you need to consider with overly large breasts.
+Are bigger breasts always better?
+Find out whether big breast implants suit your body type and cosmetic goals.
+Bigger implants can help your breasts look fuller, rounder, and better defined.
+Aside from increasing your sex appeal, bigger breasts can also give your self-confidence a boost.
+If you want to get your desired breast profile, you can undergo a breast augmentation surgery.
+During your consultation with Dr Gittos, you may ask whether going for bigger breasts will suit your body type and deliver the expected results.
+While bigger implants may seem enticing, size does matter – there are things that you need to consider with overly large breasts.

 Motiva Breast Implants are available in a range of sizes to suit every breast – up to a very large 880cc breast implant.

-- Fashion trend: Bigger breasts are “in” that‘s why there is an increase in the number of breast augmentation procedures in the past few years.
-For instance, you may notice that most swimsuit models and showbiz personalities have larger breast size – this has become a social norm and it’s influencing how people perceive one’s body.
+- Fashion trend: bigger breasts are “in”.
+That‘s why there is an increase in the number of breast augmentation procedures in the past few years.
+For instance, you may notice that most swimsuit models and showbiz personalities have larger breast size – this has become a social norm and it’s influencing how people perceive one’s body

-Your surgeon will assess and discuss with you the following factors during your breast implant surgery consultation:
+Dr Gittos will assess and discuss with you the following factors during your breast implant surgery consultation:

 - Chest size